tinymce/tinymce-vue/README.md

 ### Issues

-Have you have found an issue with `tinymce-vue` or do you have a feature request?
+Have you found an issue with `tinymce-vue` or do you have a feature request?
 Open up an [issue](https://github.com/tinymce/tinymce-vue/issues) and let us know or submit a [pull request](https://github.com/tinymce/tinymce-vue/pulls). *Note: for issues related to TinyMCE please visit the [TinyMCE repository](https://github.com/tinymce/tinymce).*